Today's Articles

 Blind Tom Wiggins, a Black composer and pianist, was born on this date in 1849.

 One of the earliest concert reviews published in the Baltimore Sun on June 27, 1860, announced to its readers that Tom was a phenomenon in the musical world, "thrusting all our conceptions of the science to the wall and informing us that there is a musical world of which we know nothing."
 A command performance before President Buchanan at the White House drew further attention and the press referred to him as the greatest pianist of the age, whose skills surpassed Mozart.
 In January 1861, Perry Oliver and Tom were in New York when news broke of Georgia's secession from the Union.
-Canceling further New York engagements, Perry Oliver and Tom retreated and Tom's talents would be used in the South giving concerts for Confederate soldiers and raising money for the Southern cause.
+Canceling further New York engagements, Perry Oliver and Tom retreated, and Tom's talents would be used in the South, giving concerts for Confederate soldiers and raising money for the Southern cause.

-His last days were spent in seclusion playing the piano and holding imaginary receptions.
+His last days were spent in seclusion, playing the piano and holding imaginary receptions.
 Tom died at age 59 on June 13, 1908, at Eliza's home in Hoboken.
 Mystery surrounds Blind Tom's final resting place.
 Some historians related that in a final victory for custody of Tom 20 years after his death, Fannie Bethune, the youngest surviving daughter of James Bethune, received permission to move Tom's body back to his old home in Georgia.
-They give his final resting place as the old Westmoreland Plantation just outside of Columbus, GA, where a historical marker has been erected.
+They give his final resting place as the old Westmoreland Plantation just outside Columbus, GA, where a historical marker has been erected.

 In 1992.
-Geneva H..
-Southall wrote three books on his life.
+Geneva H. Southall wrote three books on his life.
 Musician John Davis, who released a CD of Tom's music in 2000, claims that an examination of cemetery records at Evergreens Cemetery in New York indicates the body was never moved from its original unmarked grave.
-Thus, controversy surrounding Blind Tom continues into the 21st century.
+Thus, the controversy surrounding Blind Tom continues into the 21st century.

 To Become a Musician or Singer